amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 #### Are the third-person demonstrative pronominal roots nasalised?

 In all the processes described above, nasalisation mediates the appending of suffixes to the pronominal roots.
-Alternatively, the same phenomenon could be stated as the pronominal roots are originally nasalised themselves.
+Alternatively, the same phenomenon could be described as the pronominal roots are originally nasalised themselves.
 There doesn't seem to be much qualitative difference between these two descriptions of the same underlying phenomenon.
 Both the descriptions lead to the same set of processes and pronominal forms.

 #### Third-person demonstrative pronouns in Kannada and their relationship to case suffixes

-As already argued [above](#the-relationship-between-the-anta-of-tamil-and-anta-atta-and-antu-of-kannada), the forms like `iṁta`, `iṁda` are derived from the original proximal (in the sense of space) demonstrative neuter gender singular pronominal forms `iṁtu`/`iṁdu`(`itu`/`idu`), by suffixing `a`, which, among other things, has genitive semantics, i.e., `iṁtu/iṁdu + a => iṁta/iṁda`.
+As already argued [above](#the-relationship-between-the-anta-of-tamil-and-anta-atta-and-antu-of-kannada), the forms like `iṁta`, `iṁda` are derived from the original proximal (in the sense of space) demonstrative neuter gender singular pronominal forms `iṁtu`/`iṁdu` (equivalents of `itu`/`idu`), by suffixing `a`, which, among other things, has genitive semantics, i.e., `iṁtu/iṁdu + a => iṁta/iṁda`.
-But they are not used as independent pronouns and only used as suffixes in `bānigiṁta`, `bāniṁda` etc. to indicate a different physical or metaphorical direction from the semantics of the preceding word fragment.
+But they are not used as independent pronouns, but only used as suffixes in `bānigiṁta`, `bāniṁda` etc. to indicate a different physical or metaphorical direction from the semantics of the preceding word fragment.
 In [Sanskrit](https://en.wikipedia.org/wiki/Sanskrit), a single [ablative](https://en.wikipedia.org/wiki/Ablative_case) form `ākāśāt` has the semantics of both the example words `bānigiṁta` and `bāniṁda`.